 The wonderful place was named a World Heritage Site by UNESCO.

 It was a city built as a maze, nowadays, in my opinion, it seems like a magical place.
 Maybe I have a great imagination, but I imagine Paquime on a futuristic movie in the desert.

 Where are Paquime Ruins located

-There are some tours that take you from Chihuahua to Paquime, with a guide, lunch, and transportation included.
+There are some tours that take you from Chihuahua to Paquime Ruins, with a guide, lunch, and transportation included.

 History about the Ancient City Paquime

-It was a Pre-Hispanic settlement located most of western Chihuahua and some of the states of Sonora, New Mexico, Arizona, Colorado, and Utah.
+It was a Pre-Hispanic settlement located in most western Chihuahua and some of the states of Sonora, New Mexico, Arizona, Colorado, and Utah.

 The city began around 700 AD and had its end around the year 1340 AD.

 The researchers estimate that the population probably had 3500 inhabitants.
 It is believed that the site had at least 2000 rooms.

-What makes Paquime a unique and fantastic site are its adobe constructions, so different from most of the Archaeological places in Mexico.
+What makes Paquime Ruins a unique and fantastic site are its adobe constructions, so different from most of the Archaeological places in Mexico.